Skip to content

 brainframe-sys-tools fps-monitor

-The FPS monitor displays the inference output speed per stream, measured via the REST API, alongside the following metrics:
+The FPS monitor displays the inference output speed per stream, measured via the REST API, alongside several diagnostic metrics.
+All time-based metrics (Buf, Age, Dsync, and Drift) are measured in seconds.
+These metrics rely on the monitor script's local history buffer to track performance.

-A continuous log file of the fps history will be automatically saved for later review.
+A continuous log file of the FPS throughput history will be automatically saved for later review.

 System performance monitor